-On your Windows OS Desktop, a wallpaper is an image displayed behind the graphical user interface when the user’s desktop is visible.
-The wallpaper appears behind all your icons, folders, and open applications on your computer screen.
-Microsoft Windows allows you to use a variety of wallpapers, including photos, solid colors, or custom designs.
+On your Windows 10 and Windows 11 desktops, the wallpaper (desktop background) is the image displayed behind the graphical user interface whenever the user’s desktop is visible.
+This background appears behind all icons, folders, and open applications on the computer screen.
+Microsoft Windows personalization settings allow you to choose from a variety of wallpapers, including photos, solid colors, or custom designs, and even configure a desktop slideshow that changes periodically

 TL;DR